dae-ne/youtube-browser-extension/README.md

 ## How to install?

-For now, it works only in Google Chrome.
+For now, it works only in Google Chrome (it's still in development, so not every feature is working properly).

 1. Clone the repository to your local machine.